YubiYubi719/VDA_SummerTraning2024/README.md

 ## What You Should Do

 Please finish your code inside the file Q1.cpp.
-After finishing, you can use following command to check your answer.
+After finishing, you can use following commands to check your answer.

 ## Execution